CieloCris/Pewlett_Hackard_Analysis/README.md

 # Pewlett Hackard Analysis

 ## Overview
-In this project, we helped Bobby, a Human Resources Analyst who works in Pewlett Hackard, and need to answer the next questions: Who will be retiring in the next few years in the company?, and how many positions will Pewlett Hackard, need to fill?
+In this project, we helped Bobby, a Human Resources Analyst who works in Pewlett Hackard and need to answer the next questions: Who will be retiring in the next few years in the company?, and how many positions will Pewlett Hackard, need to fill?

 Our **purpose** was to perform a database analysis for Pewlett Hackard with PostgreSQL and create a list of employees who are going to retire from their jobs shortly.
 The company also asks Bobby and us to develop a retirement package and prepare a mentorship program.